FairTradeWorker/i-cannot-help-with-t/PRD.md

 ## Design Direction

-The design should feel professional, trustworthy, and intelligent - like consulting with a seasoned construction expert combined with cutting-edge AI technology.
-A clean, data-driven interface with clear visual hierarchy serves the complex information architecture better than decorative elements that might distract from the analytical nature of the platform.
+The design should feel modern, fluid, and premium - like browsing a high-end marketplace where every interaction delights.
+Extensive use of glassmorphism (frosted glass effects with backdrop blur), smooth animations throughout the interface, and center-aligned navigation create an immersive, app-like experience that feels contemporary and engaging.

 ## Color Selection